microservices-training/mule-environment-as-code/README.md

 #### Artefacts store/repository
 - Store for application binaries
-    -  Preferably maven repository server, such as Nexus, JFrog, etc.
+    -  Preferably maven artefact repository, such as Nexus, JFrog, etc.
+    -  At present, we support maven and raw

 ## Recommendations:
 - Create a branch per environment